 Question: A garbage truck woke me up this morning at 5:45 a.m.
 What are the residential operating hours for Waste Management?

-Answer: The operating hours for Waste Management in residential neighborhoods is Monday – Friday 7 a.m. to 5 p.m.
+Answer: Please report pickups outside of Waste Management's operating hours by calling the Kirkland Recycling Hotline at (425) 587-3812.
+In residential neighborhoods, operating hours are Monday – Friday 7 a.m. to 5 p.m.
 The operating hours in commercial areas is 5 a.m. to 5 p.m. with the exception that collection in commercial areas adjacent to residential areas is restricted to the residential operating hours of 7 a.m. to 5 p.m.
-To report any pickups outside of these times, call the Kirkland Recycling Hotline at (425) 587-3812.

 Question: Why do plastics have a recycling symbol and number on them if they can't be recycled?